kshaffer/courses/mt3-assign.md

 ## November 12 prep

+First, please review [the key to Monday's theme analysis quiz](materials/mt3-themeQuiz1-key.pdf) in light of what you remember from class.
+Write down any questions you have, and bring them to class.

-Please read the beginning of OMT's [Introduction to sonata theory](http://openmusictheory.com/SonataTheory-intro.html).
+Also, please read the beginning of OMT's [Introduction to sonata theory](http://openmusictheory.com/SonataTheory-intro.html).
 Stop at "Formal functions in a sonata movement."
 Write down any questions you have, and bring them to class.

 ## November 10 prep